jessicarod7/jessicarod7.github.io/_pages/about.md

 permalink: /about
 ---

-In a previous version, I had a long write-up here, talking about my inspiration to pursue engineering, my passions throughout my school years — making the case for why I thought I was a big deal.

-But one identity crisis and [a realization]({% post_url 2024-08-27-coming-out %}) later, none of that feels important.
-So instead, I'll add a few bullet points, and you can fill in the rest:

-- I'm Jessica Rodriguez.
-Hi!
-- Currently, I work as a Software Engineer on Platform Integrations at [Red Hat](https://www.redhat.com).
-I did a 16-month internship with the WildFly Elytron team.
-- I studied Computer Engineering at the [University of Toronto](https://www.utoronto.ca/).
-- During that time, I was a member of [UTAT Space Systems](https://www.utat.ca/space-systems), and spent a few years as the Firmware System Lead.
-I'm still an advisor to the team.
-- I like skiing, kayaking, and cycling.
-I've recently gotten back into swimming, and I'm exploring other activities.
-- I love meeting people, and seeing the world.
-- Still figuring out the rest 😊
+I'm Jessica, a software engineer working on Platform Integrations for the Red Hat [Hybrid Cloud Console](https://cloud.redhat.com/).
+If you're adjusting your notification and alerts, that's me! (among other services I work on)

+I graduated Computer Engineering from the University of Toronto in 2024.
+While I was there, I was the Firmware lead for [UTAT Space Systems](https://www.utat.ca/space-systems), helping to build and operate CubeSats like FINCH and HERON Mk II.
+I remain an advisor to the team.
+I spent a 16-month co-op term with the [WildFly Elytron team](https://www.wildfly.org/), working on Jakarta Security for [JBoss EAP](https://www.redhat.com/en/technologies/jboss-middleware/application-platform).
+My capstone project was a [brain contact detection system](https://github.com/jessicarod7/aps490_pfpu2_mini) for autopsy saws, working with Ontario's Forensic Pathology Unit.

+As an extrovert, I love to meet new people.
+I enjoy skiing, kayaking, and cycling, and recently I've gotten into contemporary dance 💃🏾 It's all new, but it's a lot of fun 😊